 Semester Off Campus

 Undergraduate matriculated degree seeking student who wish to pursue a semester at a regionally accredited non-PASSHE (Pennsylvania State System of Higher Education) college or university located within the United States are required to secure prior approval by petitioning the Dean.
 The process will also require completion of the Transfer Credit Form.
-The Petition, Undergraduates and Transfer Credit Form are available on the Student Registration and Financial Services Department website at Academic Forms.
+The Petition, Undergraduates and Transfer Credit Form are available on the Registrar’s Office website at Academic Forms.
 To attend another PASSHE university, please refer to the Visiting Student policy.
 To attend a college or university outside of the United States, please refer to the Study Abroad and International Exchanges policy.

 State Authorization and How It Affects Prospective and Current Mansfield University Students

 State Authorization is a legal and regulatory term that applies to a university’s compliance with individual statutes, regulations, and rules in each state in which it serves students.
 Postsecondary institutions are required to seek individual authorization to deliver or facilitate educational services, programs, or activities from each state in which they operate or have a physical presence.
 The regulation seeks to protect higher education student consumers and may impact institutional eligibility regarding certain programs, such as Title IV federal financial aid, if compliance with regulations are not met.
 Because of the need to maintain regulatory compliance, Mansfield University will hold an applicant’s admission decision into fully online degree programs if the University does not have the authorization to provide these programs in the states where the applicants physically resides.
 Likewise, the University will only allow current students to undertake field experiences in those states where it has permission to do so.